 Aquanaut is a radical evolution of UUVs, developed by a company called Houston Mechatronics Inc. (HMI), which will totally change underwater robotics.

-Traditional UUVs fall into two categories: fast sailing-oriented submarines, which are more elongated, and specimen-oriented ones, stockier and slower, usually tied to the boat by a cable.
-HMI aims to combine functions in a single underwater robot transformer: fast in navigation and versatile when it comes to collecting materials.
+Traditional UUVs fall into two categories: fast-navigating, more elongated submersibles, and sample-collecting submersibles, stockier and slower, usually attached to the boat by a cable.
+HMI aims to combine the functions in a single underwater robot transformer: fast in navigation and versatile when it comes to collecting materials.
 No one had ever attempted such an approach.

-Aquanaut was designed for offshore platforms and offshore installations, complex environments that have currently been using the same robotic technologies for decades.
-The experience of HMI could play a fundamental role: 75% of employees also work for NASA, extreme environments are not a problem.
+Aquanaut was designed for oil platforms and offshore installations, complex environments that currently use robotic technologies that have been the same for decades.
+HMI's experience could play a key role: 75% of employees also work for NASA, extreme environments are not a problem.

-HMI co-founder Nic Radford worked for 14 years on advanced robotics projects at the Johnson Space Center in Houston.
-"And I guarantee you that going into space is harder than going underwater," he says with a hint of pride.
-"For robots, however, the situation could be reversed.
-Dynamic environments such as underwater ones can be 10 to 50 times harder than the space ones. "
+HMI co-founder Nic Radford worked on advanced robotics projects at Johnson Space Center in Houston for 14 years.
+“And I guarantee you that going into space is harder than going underwater,” he says with a hint of pride.
+“For robots, however, the situation could be reversed.
+Dynamic environments such as underwater can be 10 to 50 times more more difficult than space ones.”

 Transformation

 1 - Aquanaut travels in its normal submarine configuration to patrol and traverse underwater areas.
-You can do it for a long time, with a range of over 200 kilometers.
+She can do it for a long time, with a range of over 200 kilometers.

 2 - Once at the destination, the robot transforms